Aifaidi/GODRIVE/README.md

 For a full local application stack including Keycloak (OIDC):

 ### Setup Environment
-如果你 are on WSL2 and need to set up Docker and Kind:
+are on WSL2 and need to set up Docker and Kind:
 ```bash
 ./setup_docker_kind_wsl.sh
 ```